nmamano/wallwars/README.md

 Disclaimer 1: if nobody has played in a while, the server can sometimes take a minute to wake up.

-Disclaimer 2: mobile devices not supported for now.
+Disclaimer 2: mobile devices not recommended for now.

 ## About